fabledag/pepperSlider/README.md

 |**onOff**: link to stop/start animation.
 Useless if continuous is set to false. |`<a href="#" data-controls="onoff" id="on-off">On off</a>`|

 ---
 Note : When use this controls, avoid using overStop options.
-Useless for mobile usage.

 ### Pagination usage
 The *pagination* option must be an object with an id for the container of the pagination (list of slides links) and a type namely a *number* for a numeric pagination or an *array* of *string* for a custom pagination.